Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

   - IP Access Management: If enabled, whitelist the server IP to avoid 403.
   - Region: If your account is EU-only, ensure your environment targets the EU endpoint (contact SendGrid support/docs for region setup).
 - Why it appears intermittent:
   - Different shells/processes may load different env files.
-Ensure you set the correct tenant-specific variables (`FXLABS_*` for FXLabs or `HEXTECH_*` for HexTech) in the active environment.
+Ensure you set the correct tenant-specific variables (`FXLABS_*` for FXLabs Prime or `HEXTECH_*` for HexTech) in the active environment.
 No fallback defaults are used.
 - What the app logs on failure:
   - Status code, trimmed response body, masked API key, and from/to addresses to aid diagnosis without leaking secrets.
 - A structured log line with per-category counts is emitted as `app.alert_cache | alert_cache_categories` for observability.